dotherightthing/kss-node/demo-dotherightthing/README.md

 1. Create a configuration file for the application by making a copy of the [config-demo.plist](https://github.com/dotherightthing/kss-node/blob/master/demo-dotherightthing/private/styleguide/user/config-demo.plist) file,
 renaming this so that you remember which project it is for (as you could end up having different configuration files for different projects).
-Configuration files live in `/path/to/kss-node/demo-dotherightthing/private/styleguide/user/`.
+Configuration files live in the kss-node repository that you cloned from GitHub to your local machine, eg: `/Users/Foo/kss-node/demo-dotherightthing/private/styleguide/user/`.
 1. Open up your configuration file in a text editor.
-The file uses an XML structure.
+The file uses an XML structure and is commented to indicate the `<string>` value that is expected for each configuration option.
-Update the various `<string>` values to suit your project.
+1. Update the various `<string>` values to suit your project.
 1. Save and close the configuration file

 ### C) Using the generator to create or recreate a Styleguide